getpawprint/slate/source/includes/_intake.md

 pet.insurance.insurance_id | string | Insurance company from calling `GET /insurance` pet.insurance.policy_number | string | Pet's insurance policy number
 marketing | object? | Marketing details
-marketing.referral | string | How you heard about the clinic - string (include a couple default options like yelp, google, friend)
+marketing.media_opt_in | bool | Does the client release rights to clinic to use photos for social marketing.sms_opt_in | bool | Does the client opt into text marketing.referral | string | How you heard about the clinic - string (include a couple default options like yelp, google, friend)

 ## Send magic link